bcgov/MyGovBC-MSP/openshift/elk/README.md

   $ # re-open all indices
   $ curl -XPOST 'localhost:9200/_all/_open?pretty'
   ```
+4. keep running `curl localhost:9200/_cat/health?v` to check unassigned shard count until it's down to 0 and status is green.
 3. re-enable the route or scale up logstsh pod count back